 Delicious aquafaba meringues made with the liquid from a tin of chickpeas.
-Delicately flavoured with rosewater, these vegan meringues are served with raspberries and pistachios for vegan dessert perfection.
+Delicately flavoured with rosewater, these egg free meringues are served with raspberries and pistachios for vegan dessert perfection.

 Have you tried aquafaba meringues before?
 The first time I made them was when I tested this aquafaba pavlova recipe.